sonatype-nexus-community/iq-webhook-listener/README.md

 ## What to download?

-You will need to download a copy of the Nexus IQ CLI Scanner - available here - https://download.sonatype.com/clm/server/latest.tar.gz
+You will need to download a copy of the Nexus IQ CLI Scanner - available [here](https://download.sonatype.com/clm/server/latest.tar.gz)
 If you are running outside of docker you will need go runtime installed.

 ## Local Install

-Webhooks project from here - https://github.com/adnanh/webhook - once you follow these installation instructions you will need to ensure the webhook's is on your path.
+Webhooks project from [here](https://github.com/adnanh/webhook) Credit to Adnanh! - once you follow these installation instructions you will need to ensure the webhook's is on your path.
 This has bit a couple of folks.

 ### Hooks & Scripts from this repository
 /hooks /scripts directories contain boiler plates starters.
 If you build your own and would like to contribute them back please submit a PR!